 Renting a quality studio apartment in the central parts of the city will cost you around 400 lv ($240/€405).
 A 2-bedroom apartment in the central zones will cost anywhere between 600 lv ($360/€307) and 800 lv ($480/€409).

-However, renting costs are dramatically lower if you move outside the city centre and live in areas like Vinitsa or Asparuhovo.
+However, renting costs are dramatically lower if you move outside the city center and live in areas like Vinitsa or Asparuhovo.

 Purchasing a property in Varna is still less expensive than in other European countries but is considered less affordable for locals working there.
-Properties located in Varna’s centre will cost around 1,000 EU ($1,174) per square meter.
+Properties located in Varna’s center will cost around 1,000 EU ($1,174) per square meter.

 A single person can live comfortably in Varna for around 860 lv ($517/€440) without rent, while a family of four will need about 3,000 lv ($1,801/€1,535)monthly without rent.

 Expats living in Varna

 Varna attracts digital nomads thanks to its vibrant culture, excellent opportunities to socialize and meet new people, and other advantages.
 However, it’s also a popular destination for retirees or families with children.

 The city offers several prestigious schools like First English Language School, The School of Mathematics, and more.

 You can meet other expats in Varna by attending organized events or joining Facebook groups like Expats in Varna, with nearly 3,000 members.

 Best areas to live in Varna

-Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz – quieter neighbourhoods with stunning properties for rent and purchase.
+Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz – quieter neighborhoods with stunning properties for rent and purchase.
 Trakata is famous for having various beautiful houses with spacious gardens.

-Younger people prefer the city’s central areas or neighbourhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.
+Younger people prefer the city’s central areas or neighborhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.